Apicentric or Sustainable Beekeeping

-4. Swarming is to be encouraged as a method of increasing colonies, rather than either breeding or importing new queens, or discouraging swarm behaviour with hive manipulations.
+4. Swarming are to be encouraged as a method of increasing colonies, rather than either breeding or importing new queens, or discouraging swarm behaviour with hive manipulations.
 Swarms have a habit of choosing somewhere other than where you want them to go to set up home but having bait (or at least built) hives in the apiary/garden, and being prepared during the swarm season is the way forward.

 5. Varroa treatment: the ideal approach is to ensure the bees are fit and healthy and consequently able to deal with Varroa.
 The less disturbed the bees are, the more they can police their brood area and remove any mites.
 Allowing the bees to swarm provides a break in the brood cycle and this in turn hampers the mite’s ability to reproduce.
 All chemical mite treatments will kill off beneficial hive fauna as well as Varroa and it must be questioned as to whether it would be better to let a weak, Varroa-stricken hive die out naturally rather than continue to treat and inhibit a workable host:parasite relationship.
 Mesh floors mean the mites fall out of the hive as the bees groom each other, and if treatments are to be used, it is imperative they are carried out correctly and the instructions meticulously observed in order to prevent immunity or stress on the bees.